onesick/wdi7-quiz2/README.md

 Select 1:
 ```
 [] Selects all li's which are directly inside a ul of class dropdown (children)
-[] Selects all li's which are anywhere inside a ul of class dropdown (any ancestor)
+[] Selects all li's which are anywhere inside a ul of class dropdown (any descendant)
 [] Selects all ul's of class dropdown, as well as the children elements that are li's
 [] Selects all ul's of class dropdown, only if their children are exclusively li's
 ```